bezbrain/Nawo__assessment/README.md

 2. **Modular programming:** I made sure I break component code into small chunks where necessary.
 With this approach, I was able to easily reuse components.

 3. **Folder structure:** Although, it was a small and simple project, I still kept in mind that this could be a big project.
 Hence, I maintained simple folder structure that can easily be navigated through.

+4. **Total responsiveness:** The application is totally responsive on both portrait or landscape orientation.

+5. **Splashscreen:** Introduced splash screen feature and used the provided splash screen in the design.